uilab-github/uilab-web-old/readme.md

 the master branch of this repository.

-This is a React-based single page web application written in ES2015, so you need to set up an appropriate development environment to build the application bundle if you want to edit this the app.
+This is a React-based single page web application written in ES2015, so you need to set up an appropriate development environment to build the application bundle if you want to edit this app.
 However, if you need to simply edit or add some contents in *Members*, *Research*, or *Links* page, you can simply edit and push some JSON files then the change will be reflected on the homepage without building the application.